 Besides strumming the chords, what else can you do to accompany a song?
-Every song has its instantly recognizable riffs, repetitive chord progressions, percussive patterns, and other unique units hidden in the introduction, instrumental interludes, outros, or between verses, refrains, etc. In this ukulele course in Zoom, we will explore these elements to take your playing to the next level.
-The course is scheduled for five consecutive Wednesdays at 6 PM EDT (3 PM PDT, 12 NOON HST), starting 29th May 2024.
+Every song has its instantly recognizable riffs, repetitive chord progressions, percussive patterns, and other unique units hidden in the introduction, instrumental interludes, outros, or between verses, refrains, etc. In this ukulele course in Zoom, we explore these elements to take your playing to the next level.
+The first part of the course (SPRING 2024) started on 29th May 2024 and ends on 25th June 2024.
+The second part of this course (SUMMER 2024) runs for three Wednesdays in July (10th, 17th, and 31st) at 6 PM EDT.
+The third part of this course will focus on accompaniment patterns in AUTUMN 2024.

 According to Motley Fool, one of the “five habits of money habits savvy investors” is investing in yourself.
 This translates to self-learning: take a course to learn something new, meet others with similar goals, and continue your musical journey.